shawnhuyiwen/pulse/ReadMe.md

 You can also add it to your ~/.bash_profile, or related file (.bashrc, .zshrc, .cshrc, setenv.sh), to get the path in all shells.

+### C Sharp Dependency

+When building with the Pulse_CSHARP_API option, you will need to ensure you have the latest version of the <a href="https://dotnet.microsoft.com/en-us/download">.NET 6 SDK</a> installed.

 ## Building

 The build is directed by CMake to ensure it can be built on various platforms.